vitejs/vite/docs/config/server-options.md

 Blocklist for sensitive files being restricted to be served by Vite dev server.
 This will have higher priority than [`server.fs.allow`](#server-fs-allow). [picomatch patterns](https://github.com/micromatch/picomatch#globbing-features) are supported.

+## server.fs.cachedChecks

+- **Type:** `boolean`
+- **Default:** `false`
+- **Experimental**

+The `fs.cachedChecks` optimization caches filenames of accessed directories to avoid repeated filesystem operations.
+In Windows in particular, this could result in a performance boost.
+It is disabled by default because there are edge cases when writing a file in a cached folder and immediately importing it.

 ## server.origin

 - **Type:** `string`